Copper Fire

 The Problem

-In 2012, Lashinda Demus crossed the finish line at the London Olympics and won silver in the 400-meter hurdles.
-She was a mother of twins who cheered from the stands, earning her the title of the fastest mother in the world.
-What no one knew then was that the gold medalist had doped.
-A decade later, the truth caught up.
-In October 2022, the IOC announced the disqualification, elevating Demus to first place.
-After nearly two years of working with the IOC to make it official, Lashinda Demus was finally going to receive her gold — at the first-ever IOC Olympic Medal Reallocation Ceremony in Paris, 2024.
+Some stories demand to be told, but even the most powerful story, without the right strategy, timing, and people telling it, can get lost in the noise.
+In 2012, Lashinda Demus won silver in the 400m hurdles in London, a mother of twins who’d earn the title of fastest mother in the world.
+What no one knew was that the gold medalist had doped.
+A decade later the truth caught up, and in October 2022 the IOC elevated Demus to first.
+After nearly two years working with the IOC, Lashinda was finally going to receive her gold at the first-ever IOC Olympic Medal Reallocation Ceremony in Paris, 2024.
+This was a story of justice, resilience, and a family moment twelve years in the making, and it deserved a global audience.

 The Cost